Ovine Johne’s Disease in Australia

 WHAT ABOUT REGULATION IN DIFFERENT STATES?

 When the review of the NOJMP commenced, South Australia remained the only state to have regulation in place for OJD where the control program is funded by state industry.
 SA is currently reviewing its state OJD management.

 OJD is notifiable in all other states, however there is no regulation regarding the management of OJD at a property level.
 Each state/territory has the authority to regulate diseases based on its state-based responsibilities.

 Previous National Ovine Johne’s Disease Management Plan 2013–2018

-Funded and driven by industry, Australia’s National OJD Management Plan 2013–18 was the culmination of extended consultations between Sheep Producers Australia Australia (SPA), WoolProducers Australia (WPA), state departments of primary industry and other stakeholders in 2012-13.
+Funded and driven by industry, Australia’s previous National OJD Management Plan 2013–18 was the culmination of extended consultations between Sheep Producers Australia Australia (SPA), WoolProducers Australia (WPA), state departments of primary industry and other stakeholders in 2012-13.

-Australia’s National OJD Management Plan 2013–18 has two main objectives:
+Australia’s National OJD Management Plan 2013–18 had two main objectives:

 - To minimise the risk of infection by the bacteria spreading to properties and regions that currently appear to be disease free.

 - To reduce the financial impact and adverse animal health and welfare effects of the disease on individual flocks, and on the sheep industry as a whole.

-The current OJD management plan and information about managing OJD and its spread are available on the OJD website, managed by AHA on behalf of both SPA and WPA.
+The previous OJD management plan and information about managing OJD and its spread are available on the OJD website, managed by AHA on behalf of both SPA and WPA.